KipropAmos/KipropAmos-Moringa_Data_Science_Core_W1_Introduction_to_R_Independent_Project_2022_05/README.md

 This project aims at analysing the dataset provided to help the enterpreneur identify which individuals are most likely to click her ads.
 This shall be accomplished using R programming language.
 Th data shall undergo preprocessing steps befor it undergoes univariate and bivariate analysis shall be performed on the dataset to achieve this set aim.

-This repository contains the analysis, results conclusion and reccomdations pdf knitted in pdf format.
+This repository contains the analysis, results conclusion and reccomdations knitted in pdf format.